 You can also use hydrogen peroxide to remove the stain if the carpet is white.
 Drop a few drops of 3% hydrogen peroxide onto the stained area.
 Let it work for one hour and then blot away.
 There is no need to rinse because exposure to light turns hydrogen peroxide into plain water.
 Repeat if necessary.
-Allow the carpet to dry completely and vacuum to restore pile of carpet.
+Allow the carpet to dry completely and vacuum to restore the pile of the carpet.

 To remove cherry stains from upholstery, follow the same cleaning recommendations as those for carpet.
 Take extra care not to over-saturate the cushions which can cause moisture problems in the cushions.

 If the upholstery is vintage or silk, do not attempt to clean it yourself.
 Call a professional especially if you need more stain removal tips.